ttalvitie/le-counting-practice/README.md

 Each solution program in solutions/ takes the name of the adjacency matrix file as the first command line argument, possibly followed by solution-specific options, and outputs the estimate for the number of linear extensions.
 Some solutions also write extra information to the standard error stream.
+All solutions support partial orders with at most 512 elements.

 Telescopic Product: